-There were about 172,400 jobs for Musician in 2016 (in the United States).
+In the United States, there were 172,400 jobs for Musician in 2016.
 New jobs are being produced at a rate of 6% which is above the national average.
 The Bureau of Labor Statistics predicts 10,400 new jobs for Musician by 2026.
 Due to new job openings and attrition, there will be an average of 17,800 job openings in this field each year.

 The states with the most job growth for Musician are Utah, Colorado, and Nevada.
 Watch out if you plan on working in Nebraska, Idaho, or Alaska.
 These states have the worst job growth for this type of profession.